Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 Note that the process may take approximately an hour to provision fully.

 ## Decommissioning a cluster

+The decommissioning process will:

+* Delete the DB parameter groups and cluster parameter groups in both regions.
+* Delete the cluster in eu-west-1
+* Deletes the Read Replica cluster in us-east-1
+* Deletes the DNS entries via Konstructor in both regions.

+To decommission a PAC Aurora database cluster:

 - Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 - Run the following docker command